WI CAN Webinars are held on the 3rd Friday of each month. To register for the webinar in GoToWebinar click here

 Nurses who successfully complete each monthly activity will receive 1.0 nursing contact hours.
 Nurses who successfully complete each quarterly activity will receive 2.0 nursing contact hours.

 Social work continuing education hours are approved as Category I continuing medical education hours which can count towards continuing education hours.

 - Physician Assistants

 - Law Enforcement Professionals

-- Understand the health care provider’s role in reporting and evaluating children suspected of being maltreated
+- Discuss the health care provider’s role in reporting and evaluating children suspected of being maltreated

-- Appropriately consider other conditions that could be mistaken for child maltreatment
+- Identify other conditions that could be mistaken for child maltreatment

-- Create a plan about how to access child maltreatment medical expertise
+- Determine how to access child maltreatment medical expertise

 Lynn K. Sheets, MD, FAAP